danielmewes/mirage/README.md

 4. This cycle continues indefinitely, allowing you to interact with the simulated application as if it were a real app.

-## Features

-- Real-time interaction using WebSockets
-- Full conversation history maintained with the LLM
-- Automatic form data capture on interactions
-- Simple, clean UI for the simulation

 ## Notes

 - The application uses Claude Haiku 4.5 for fast response times
-- Each interaction maintains context from previous interactions
+- Each interaction maintains context from previous interactions in the same session.
+Though you might eventually run out of available context window.
 - The LLM is encouraged to assign IDs to interactive elements
 - Errors are logged to the terminal where the server is running